-NOTICE: In light of the uncertainties caused by the COVID-19 precautions, we are requesting that all sites who are planning to host interns consider developing remote hour options for students to complete their Internship in the event that a student is unable to start or continue on-site hours.
+NOTICE: In light of the uncertainties caused by the COVID-19 precautions, we are requesting that all sites who are planning to host interns consider developing remote hour options for students to complete their Internship in the event that a student is unable to continue on-site hours.
 Please consider any mentorship, technology, and communications requirements that a student may need to ensure their continued success.

 As a site host for a SUNY Oswego Intern or Co-op, you will mentor a student using your professional expertise and provide quality field experience for a student to learn your industry.
 Your evaluation of the student, approval of their academic learning agreement, and consistent supervision of their field hours all play vital roles in our Internship and Co-op program.

 Winter 2021-22 term is now closed.

 SPRING 2022 SITE VERIFICATION FORMS Will BE ACCEPTED Until Jan 26.

 Summer 2022 Site Verification Forms will not be accepted until after March 1.

 Tina Cooper, Internship Coordinator - [email protected] or (315) 312-3693

 Let us help you develop your program - Contact our Internship Coordinator today with inquiries!

 Are you a new Site Supervisor to our program here at SUNY Oswego?
 Be sure to review the Site Guide!